 Thomas Clever Llewellyn (Tom@realcooperative.org)

 From 2008 – 2012 Tom toured across the country producing eco events, leading workshops and participating in a wide variety of actions and campaigns as the Education and Activism Director of Sustainable Living Roadshow (SLR).
 Drawing from years of experience as the director of the Canyon After School Program and Clever Scamp Camp, as well as a rich background in theatrical performance and storytelling, Tom brings his playful creativity to environmental and political causes and actions.
-Currently living in Asheville, NC Tom is an active participant in a new collective working to open a Tool Library, is a core organizer for Shareable and enjoys telling stories to anyone who will listen.
+Currently living in Asheville, NC Tom is the lead coordinator of the Asheville Tool Library and enjoys telling stories to anyone who will listen.

 Emma Hutchens (Emma@realcooperative.org)

 Emma is a Founder and Coordinator of the REAL Cooperative (Regenerative Education Action and Leadership) for activists.
 She worked as the Staffing and Outreach Coordinator of Sustainable Living Roadshow from 2010 – 2012, before returning to Asheville, NC.
 Her current projects include the Asheville Grown Local Business Alliance and the Real Food Challenge.
 She also leads workshops in nonviolence, action for sustainability, Playful Activism, organizing strategy and more.
 Emma studied non-violence and facilitation in Huehuecoyol, Mexico and recently completed a self-designed degree at UNC Asheville as a student of Social Movements, Environmental Policy and Community Health.
 She loves teaching people to teach, traveling, eating with chop-sticks and making art out of trash.
 She currently lives in Asheville (her very favorite city), spending her days trying not to be a vagabond.

 Ben Harper (Ben@realcooperative.org)